 - perform DDoS or stress testing on the applications since a lot of cloud providers like AWS forbid that.

 What to look for in a penetration testing solution for your SaaS?

-When looking for a SaaS penetration testing service, look for transparency, viability, time-frame, methodology, trust & security.
-You can also ask informed questions about the process, frequency of testing, type of support provided, certifications, customers, case studies before you engage with the penetration testing team.
+When looking for a SaaS penetration testing service, look for transparency, viability, time frame, methodology, trust & security.
+You can also ask informed questions about the process, frequency of testing, type of support provided, certifications, customers, and case studies before you engage with the penetration testing team.

-Besides these fundamental questions, you should also look for a penetration testing service that provides you:
+Besides these fundamental questions, you should also look for a penetration testing service that provides you with: